-In addition to the Camargo Core Program, the Foundation organizes a number of programs in partnership with organisations in the US and France.
+In addition to the Camargo Core Program, the Foundation organizes a number of programs in partnership with various organisations in the US and France.

 3Arts works to sustain and promote artists in the six-county Chicago metropolitan area.
 The focus on women artists, artists of color, and artists with disabilities stems from the need for a diversity of voices and visions to be supported if our city is to prosper and inspire.